Neighboring Sounds

-Neighboring Sounds (Portuguese: O Som ao Redor) is a 2012 Brazilian drama film directed and written by Kleber Mendonça Filho, produced by Emilie Lesclaux and starring Irandhir Santos, Gustavo Jahn and Maeve Jinkings.
+Neighboring Sounds (Portuguese: O Som ao Redor) is a 2012 Brazilian drama film directed and written by Kleber Mendonça Filho, starring Irandhir Santos, Gustavo Jahn and Maeve Jinkings.

 The film was screened at the International Film Festival Rotterdam and was released nationally on January 4, 2013.
 It was selected as the Brazilian submission for best foreign language film at the 86th Academy Awards, but was not nominated.
 New York Times film critic A. O. Scott named it one of the top films of 2012.

 Plot

 Prologue

 The film opens with several black and white photos of the sugar plantations that built Recife - of a countryside, a family, a man talking to an old woman, a woman in cultural clothing, a group of villagers, a hill and pasture, an estate, from two angles, farmers working, and a group of women holding up pieces of paper.

 In the present day city, a young boy bicycles while a young girl rollerblades through a parking lot to a public area where many children are playing.
 Some of the children watch a worker grinding the metal security bars covering a window.
 Cars and motorcycles drive over large personal messages written on the asphalt of the street.
 Apartment buildings tower over power lines.
 The camera zooms in from above on a young man and woman kissing in the corner of a yard.
 Two cars collide at an intersection.